Mohammed-Musab/Lazy-Data-Cleaner/README.md

 All dependencies are **mandatory** to run the program successfully.

+You can install them by using this:

+`py -m pip install -r requirements.txt`

 # How to Run

 1. Place your `.csv` file inside the **`Upload`** folder.